navikt/navno-prototype/readme.md

-# Starting from scratch
+# nav.no frontpage prototype

-A small starter with Eleventy and Tailwind CSS
+A simple prototype of the nav.no frontpage, using Eleventy with Tailwind CSS and Alpine JS.

+## Dev Server
+`npm run dev`